nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-* `listBook` followed by `deleteBook 2` deletes the 2nd book in the user records.
+* `listBook` followed by `deleteBook 2` deletes the 2nd book in the book list.
-* `listBook` followed by `deleteBook 3 -f` deletes the 3rd book in the user records and returns it if it is borrowed.
+* `listBook` followed by `deleteBook 3 -f` deletes the 3rd book in the book list and returns it if it is borrowed.

 #### Editing a book : `editBook`

-Edits an existing book in the book records.
+Edits an existing book in the book list.

 Format: `editBook BOOK_INDEX {[t/TITLE] [a/AUTHOR] [i/ISBN] [bd/BORROW_DATE] [dd/DUE_DATE]}​`

 * Edits the book at the specified `BOOK_INDEX`.
 The index refers to the index number shown in the displayed book list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
-* You will not be able to edit a book's ISBN to be same as an existing book's ISBN.
+* You will not be able to edit a book's ISBN to be the same as an existing book's ISBN.
 * Existing values will be updated to the input values.

 Examples: